-Enzyme CaM kinase II relaxes muscle cells: Researchers find overactive enzyme in failing heartsJanuary 17th, 2013 in Cardiology /
+Enzyme CaM kinase II relaxes muscle cells: Researchers find overactive enzyme in failing heartsJanuary 17, 2013 in Medicine & Health / Cardiology

 A certain enzyme, the CaM kinase II, keeps the cardiac muscle flexible.
 By transferring phosphate groups to the giant protein titin, it relaxes the muscle cells.
 This is reported by researchers led by Prof. Dr. Wolfgang Linke of the Institute of Physiology at the Ruhr Universität in the journal Circulation Research.